 Aside from transport and delivery, other aspects of online shopping are crucial for the environment.
-The amounts or orders purchased and returned to retailers are responsible for one quarter of the carbon emissions of the e-commerce industry worldwide.
-Additionally, a high amount of these orders are not put back into the retail value chain, as returning and repacking would result in extra costs for the retailers.
-In 2020, it was estimated that over two billion tons of returned items ended up in landfills in the United States.
-Their transportation produced 15 million metric tons of carbon dioxide emissions that year, almost doubling the amount registered in 2020.
+The amounts of orders purchased and returned to retailers contribute to the carbon emissions of the e-commerce industry worldwide.
+Additionally, a high number of these orders are not put back into the retail value chain, as returning and repacking would result in extra costs for the retailers.
+In 2021, it was estimated that over four billion tons of returned items ended up in landfills in the United States.
+Their transportation produced 27 million metric tons of carbon dioxide emissions that year, almost doubling the amount registered in 2020.

 Retailers’ action: where are they at?Enforced in 2016, the Paris Agreement treaty urged countries and companies to reduce their carbon emissions to keep global warming below 2 — preferably 1.5 — degrees Celsius.
 As thousands of other organizations, retailers with e-commerce activities have intervened on their Scope 3 emissions, the ones most related to the distribution and transportation of goods.
 Although significant progress has been made, annual data disclosed by online retailers showed that increasing e-commerce activity came along with a bigger carbon footprint.

 Although essential, offsetting carbon emissions is only one aspect of sustainability in e-commerce.
 Businesses still must implement further actions to achieve full circularity; by ensuring easy recycling of products, improving manufacturing efficiency, and partnering with other sustainable suppliers, all these initiatives require huge efforts and bigger investments.
 More eco-friendly e-commerce is likely to be socially fair, too.
 The number of certified benefit corporations (B corp) has increased over the last years, with several e-commerce organizations and services providers aligning with higher social and environmental standards.